lindylearn/aboutideasnow/README.md

 # About Ideas Now

-Find people to talk to or collaborate with by searching across the /about, /ideas and /now pages of 1000s of personal websites.
+aboutideasnow.com indexes the /about, /ideas, and /now pages of 1000s of personal websites, and lets you search across them.

-This is a simple template for full-stack TypeScript projects.
-This repo includes:

--   `apps/api`: A Node.js server to run long-running backend tasks
+The purpose is to help you find interesting people and talk to them.

+If you want to help improve the website, please open a Github issue!

+## Code structure

+This project uses Turborepo with a number of packages:

--   `apps/web`: A SvelteKit web app (with Tailwind CSS for styling)
+-   `apps/web`: A SvelteKit web app for the aboutideasnow.com website
+-   `apps/api`: A Node.js server to run periodic website scrapes
 -   `packages/core`: Shared util functions and the Prisma Postgres database config

 ## Installation